joaovicente/java-observable-event-sourcing-architecture-book/a-rest-service.md

 mvn spring-boot:run
 ```

-So the application runs but is does not do anything useful, so lets stop the app now with Ctrl-C and let's create a `AuthorController`by editing`./src/main/java/com/joaovicente/AuthorController.java`
+So the application runs but is does not do anything useful, so lets stop the app now with Ctrl-C and let's create a `AuthorController`by editing`./src/main/java/com/joaovicente/AuthorController.java`and add GET and POST capabilities

+## GET

-Now create the`AuthorController`class and annotate it as a`@RestController`and add the`@RequestMapping`handler method as shown below, to expose the `GET /authors/{authorId}` endpoint
+The handler method as shown below, to expose the `GET /authors/{authorId}` endpoint

 ```java
 package com.joaovicente.author;